ls2716/BMW_LLM_ft/README.md

 | Base Model          | 322.05                  | 1.3660           | 2.87e+14   |
 | Layer Removed Model | 311.35                  | 1.4130           | 2.77e+14   |

-From the training logs, we observe that optimisation of the base model was operation at 1.366 steps/sec, while the layer-removed model trained at 1.413 steps/sec.
+From the training logs, we observe that optimisation of the base model was running at the speed of 1.366 steps/sec, while the layer-removed model trained at 1.413 steps/sec.
 This indicates that removing a layer did indeed speed up the training process, as expected, since there are fewer parameters to update during each training step.
 In total, the training of the base model took 3% more time than the layer-removed model.